canonical/ubuntu-packaging-guide/getting-set-up.rst

 You will need to register with Launchpad and provide a minimal amount of information.
 This will allow you to download and upload code, submit bug reports, and more.

+Besides hosting Ubuntu, Launchpad can host any Free Software project.
+For more information see the `Launchpad Help wiki <https://help.launchpad.net/>`_.

 Get a Launchpad account